boannas/F16_project/README.md

 </p>

-This equation represents dynamic pressure (q), a key parameter in fluid dynamics and aerodynamics:
+This equation represents dynamic pressure (q), a key parameter in fluid dynamics and aerodynamic.

 where:
 - ρ is air density,